vahidhedayati/termssh/README.md

  apache02 connection 2 will be part of apache-2 group

+layout name for future connection:  apa-gw-mql
 ## 2. File method:

-# termssh -r -w 8 -f ./mailservers.txt
+# termssh -r -w 8 -n "my mail servers" -f ./mailservers.txt

 -f option to call the file and create layouts layout names will be the filenames so ensure you use different file names each time a new group is created.